- Chart

 Core Business Areas

-- Home Improvement Retail: The primary business involves the sale of a wide range of products for home renovation, repair, and decoration.
-This includes building materials, tools, appliances, flooring, paint, hardware, and gardening supplies.
-They also offer services such as installation, delivery, and tool rental.
+- Home Improvement Retail: The primary business involves the retail sale of a wide range of home improvement and construction products, including building materials, tools, hardware, flooring, paint, appliances, plumbing, and lawn and garden products.

 Leadership and Structure